-4.25 .
+4.25.
 Urban and Small Water Tariffs

 - a.
 Setting up a tariff structure for urban and small-town water supply and sanitation services should be based on the principle of sustainable cost recovery rather than full cost recovery.
 Sustainable costs are operations and maintenance only (including minor replacements), in which the tariff per unit of water consumed will only cover the normal costs of operation and maintenance of the water supply system; rather than full cost recovery, in which the costs of operation and maintenance, as well as the capital cost of the project, are taken into account in arriving at the tariff. - b.
-The government will continue to subsidize the capital cost of rural water supply and sanitation services, but communities will be required to pay counterpart cost-sharing rates. - c.
+The government will continue to subsidize the capital cost of rural water supply and sanitation services, but communities will be required to pay counterpart cost-sharing rates - c.
 Tariffs will recognize different levels of consumers. - d.
 Service providers will propose tariffs; subject to approval by Ekiti State Water, and Sanitation Regulatory Agency (EK-WASRA). - e.
-Key considerations in determining tariffs include: - Capital investment costs for service provision and expansion. - Operation and maintenance costs for running the system. - Depreciation costs for rehabilitation and replacement due to wear and tear of assets.
+Key considerations in determining tariffs include22: - Capital investment costs for service provision and expansion. - Operation and maintenance costs for running the system. - Depreciation costs for rehabilitation and replacement due to wear and tear of assets. - Economic costs of water resources in terms of opportunity cost or loss of value for other potential purposes. - Environmental efficiency as measured by the need for conservation, impact on underground water, water balance, river flow management, etc. - Staff costs or capacity costs are fixed costs towards salary and compensation to staff. - Other associated costs for water management such as accounting and financial management, training and capacity building, monitoring and evaluation, etc.

-&lt;sup>22 Ekiti State Water Corporation, 2018.
+22 Ekiti State Water Corporation, 2018.
 Tariff Study and Recommended Tariff structure.